By Marcin Wojtyczka

 - Call for help if needed and head to the nearest harbour.
 Until the boat had been lifted, inspected and checked below the waterline, you could not consider it seaworthy

 The severity of sailing injuries can range from small cuts or scrapes to violent blows to the head or a crew overboard in frigid waters.
 Serious physical injuries involving broken bones or bleeding may need outside assistance.
 Once first aid is applied, the casualty should be made comfortable and Pan Pan Medico call made.
-This will result in the evacuation of the casualty by rescue services.
+This may result in the evacuation of the casualty by rescue services.

 Try to anticipate situations before they become emergencies.
 Many situations can often be prevented.
 Get the boat under control, prevent any additional injuries or boat damage and try to reduce further risks.